 Applicants are admitted to degree and certificate programs only upon the issuance of a formal letter of admission by the Graduate School.
+Admission decisions are not made until the application portfolio is complete.

 Requirements for admission to the summer session terms are the same as those for regular semesters of the academic year.
-However, some programs cannot be initiated in the summer session.
+However, some programs of study cannot be initiated in the summer session.